 Dave White, former Delaware County Council member | Website

 Nche Zama, cardiothoracic surgeon | Website

-So far, two people who aren’t members of a major party have declared their intention to run:
+So far, three people who aren’t members of a major party have declared their intention to run:

 Libertarian Party: Joe Soloski, public accountant | Website

 Green Party: Christina Olson, artist, co-chair of Green Party of Pennsylvania, owner of Lehigh Valley Ladders | Twitter